TanvirDF/Lyrical-GraphQL/README.md

 # Lyrical-GraphQL

-A simple project that allows users to add a song title and different users can add different lyrics to it and like each other's lyrics
+A simple project created to learn the GrapghQL concepts.
+The project allows users to add a song title and different users can add different lyrics to it and like each other's lyrics

 Tech stack:
   * Node.js